Wittelab/pancancer_pleiotropy/README.md

 Rashkin et al., *Pan-Cancer Study Detects Novel Genetic Risk Variants and Shared Genetic Basis in Two Large Cohorts*, bioRxiv 2019

-Columns for each of the files listed above are as follows
+Columns for each of the files listed above are as follows:
 | Column Name | Description |
 | --- | ---------- |
 | CHR | chromosome |